 The last fun question is about The Crown.
 Since a Nielsen week starts on a Monday, did the Meghan Markle/Oprah interview propel viewership of The Crown?
 Our friends at Reelgood— I hope to incorporate their data more in the future—said so using their data:

 Does Nielsen back this up?
 I’d say, “Yes it did, but don’t get carried away!”
 Here’s the weekly ratings since The Crown launched:

 The series saw a nearly 86% jump in viewing week-over-week.
 So hypothesis confirmed!
 But it’s also been a steady presence on the top “originals” viewing chart since it has so many episodes to stream.
 Indeed, for most of January and February, the series was averaging about 5.2 million hours of viewing.

 The lesson?
-Yes, popular news events can drive streaming ratings, and we’ll see that in Netflix’s viewership, since it is still the king of streaming.
-(We’ll check in to see if Prince Phillip’s death drove a similar bump, since it is even closer to the plot of the series!)
+Yes, popular news events can drive streaming ratings, and we’ll see that in Netflix’s viewership, since they’re still the king of streaming.
+(We’ll check in to see if Prince Phillip’s death drove a similar bump, since it’s even closer to the plot of the series!)